frederic-perez/AmE-dictionary/data/dictionary.md

 __anaphora__ _n_ Anaphora is the repetition of a word or words at the start of phrases, clauses, or sentences.
 Example: I came, I saw, I conquered.
 Martin Luther King Jr’s “I Have A Dream” speech is a classic example of anaphora.
 __anastomosis__ _n_ :two: __2__ (Medicine) The surgical connection of separate or severed tubular hollow organs to form a continuous channel, as between two parts of the intestine.
 __anathema__ _n_ :nine::m: /ə-ˈna-thə-mə/ Something that one absolutely and positively cannot stand is anathema.
 Garlic is anathema to vampires (ditto for stakes and daylight).
 So is kryptonite to Superman or a silver bullet to a werewolf.
 A person or thing detested or loathed. _Syn_ bete noire _Because of what he did to Sam, he is anathema to me now._
+__anathematize__ _v tr_ /uh-NATH-uh-muh-tyz/ [:scroll: From Middle French anathematiser, from Latin anathematizare (to ban, curse, or detest), from Greek anathematizein (to curse), from anathema (something devoted to evil).]
+To denounce, condemn, or curse.
+Curse or declare to be evil or anathema or threaten with divine punishment.
 __anchor__ _n, v_ :mute:[anc~~h~~or]
 __anchovies__
 __ancillary<sup>1</sup>__ _adj_ :six::mega::hammer: _Ancillary study end points._